Here's an explanation of all the email settings.

 - Recommended updates email: Confluence Administrators can set the default options for the recommended updates notification.

-Choose the cog icon , then choose General Configuration.
+Select Administration , then select General Configuration.
 Click Recommended Updates Email in the left-hand panel.
 See Configuring the Recommended Updates Email Notification.

 - Email threading: Confluence will attempt to group all the email notifications about changes to a specific page together.
 Other notifications such as sharing a page, requesting access to a page, or recommended updates emails are intentionally not grouped.
 Not all mail clients support email threading, and different email clients use different methods for threading emails.
 We've tested Confluence's email threading with Apple Mail 10.3, Outlook 2011, Outlook 2016, GMail, Google Inbox and Outlook.com.